 Coronavirus Statutory Sick Pay Rebate Scheme

-From Tuesday 26 May 2020, small and medium-sized employers, with fewer than 250 employees, will be able to apply to recover the costs of paying coronavirus-related Statutory Sick Pay (SSP) payments they have made to their employees.
+From Tuesday 26 May 2020, small and medium-sized employers, with fewer than 250 employees, are able to apply to recover the costs of paying coronavirus-related Statutory Sick Pay (SSP) payments they have made to their employees.

-Employers will be able to make claims to the Coronavirus Statutory Sick Pay Rebate Scheme through a new online service.
+Employers can make claims to the Coronavirus Statutory Sick Pay Rebate Scheme through an online service.
 Employers will receive repayments at the relevant rate of SSP that they have paid to current or former employees for eligible periods of sickness starting on or after 13 March 2020.